onzfonz/comp227/src/content/8/en/part8b.md

 And no more errors!
 Let's take a look at what changed.

-When we hover over the *require* statement, we can see the compiler interprets everything express-related to be of type *any*.
+When we hover over the `require` statement, we can see the compiler interprets everything express-related to be of type `any`.

 ![vscode showing problem of implicitly having any type](../../images/8/8a.png)

-Whereas when we use *import*, the editor knows the actual types:
+Whereas when we use `import`, the editor knows the actual types:

 ![vscode showing req is of type Request](../../images/8/9x.png)

 Which import statement to use depends on the export method used in the imported package.

-A good rule of thumb is to try importing a module using the *import* statement first.
+A good rule of thumb is to try importing a module using the `import` statement first.
-We will always use this method in the <i>frontend</i>.
+We will always use this method in the *frontend*.
-If *import* does not work, try a combined method: *import ... = require('...')*.
+If `import` does not work, try a combined method: `import ... = require('...')`.

 We strongly suggest you read more about TypeScript modules [here](https://www.typescriptlang.org/docs/handbook/modules.html).